TlaskalV/NMDS_shiny/README.md

 |    CL03     |   4.5    |  4.9   |     1.1   |

-2. Sample list with sample names (same names as in OTU table) and further environmental characteristic which is used for grouping in NMDS.
+2. **Sample list** with sample names (same names as in OTU table) and further environmental variables which is used for grouping in NMDS and '''envfit''' function.
 Again, choose sheet by its name.

 | sample_name | age_class |sampled_org | year |
 |:---------:|:-------:|:------:|:-------:|